veraniacalderon/Mission-to-Mars/README.md

   Using BeautifulSoup and Splinter, I’ll be abale to scrape full-resolution images of Mars’s hemispheres and the titles of those images.

 The code below helps us retrive the proper information/ url's we need to view teh hemisphere.
+Code is written that retrieves the full-resolution image and title for each hemisphere image.
+The full-resolution images of the hemispheres are added to the dictionary.
+The titles for the hemisphere images are added to the dictionary

   ![Screen Shot 2022-09-12 at 10 09 44 AM](https://user-images.githubusercontent.com/102995385/189735859-1c61af24-dea9-4d99-85b4-5e3ba9fb674c.png)

 The following gives us the output we are looking for.
 With the following information we will be bale to scrape date and presnt the date to Robin's fellows.
 The list contains the dictionary of the full-resolution image URL string and title for each hemisphere image.

 ![Screen Shot 2022-09-12 at 10 08 23 AM](https://user-images.githubusercontent.com/102995385/189736128-a0201f22-3cf7-46b7-8200-1da31a8b4a7f.png)